Client Relationship Summary

 We offer personalized investment advisory services to retail investors.
 If you work with us directly, we assess your financial needs through discussions and gathered information, then design a tailored asset allocation and investment portfolio.
 If your portfolio is managed through an independent financial advisor or broker-dealer (a dual contract arrangement), we rely on your advisor to determine your investment needs.
 (See Form ADV 2A: Item 4.B)

 Our investment approach primarily includes equities, fixed income, and exchange-traded funds (ETFs), though we may use other securities to diversify portfolios.
-Clients may request reasonable investment restrictions that do not hinder us in properly servicing your account.
+You may request reasonable investment restrictions that do not hinder us in properly servicing your account.
 While we typically require a $250,000 minimum account size, we may waive this based on individual circumstances.
 (See Form ADV 2A: Items 4.B, 4.C, and Item 7)

 Conversation Starters

-- Given my financial situation, should I choose an investment advisory service?
+• Given my financial situation, should I choose an investment advisory service?
 Why or why not?

-- How will you choose investments to recommend to me?
+• How will you choose investments to recommend to me?

-- What is your relevant experience, including your licenses, education, and other qualifications?
+• What is your relevant experience, including your licenses, education, and other qualifications?

-- What do these qualifications mean?
+• What do these qualifications mean?

 What fees will I pay?

-Our advisory services are provided on a fee-only basis; we do not receive any commission or revenue sharing from the securities we recommend.
+Investment Advisory Fees and minimum account balance requirement are negotiable.
 Our fee is calculated as a percentage of the quarterly 3-month average account month end market value, including cash, and is typically paid quarterly in arrears.
 The more assets in your advisory account, the more you will pay in fees, and therefore, we have an incentive to encourage you to increase the assets in your account.
 Indirect client fees are calculated in the same manner and paid in accordance with the agreement with the primary financial advisor, unless stated otherwise in your contract.
-Fees are negotiable depending upon the needs of the client and complexity of the situation (See Form ADV 2A, Item 5).
+Fees are negotiable depending upon your needs and the complexity of the situation.
+Held away assets receive a 40% discount on our standard fee.
+We assess a minimum household advisory fee of $150 per quarter and a $150 early account closure fee if the relationship is terminated within six months of funding.
+(See Form ADV 2A, Item 5).

 Depending on the securities in your portfolio, you may also have product level fees paid to the product provider.
 We reserve the right to charge a fee for Financial Planning services, which would be agreed to by you before the plan was initiated.
 When financial planning is provided as a stand-alone service, the one-time fee is $3,500, which may be refunded to you if you were to become an Investment Advisory Client.
 The refund methodology is detailed in our Financial Planning Engagement Letter and in our ADV.
 (See Form ADV 2A: Item 5)